cedricphdivry/academic-writing-markdown/README.md

    see Figure~\ref{fig:my-diagram}
    ```

 Pandoc + TeX will replace the label with the correct number, keeping everything updated automatically if you add, remove, or reorder content.
-See <!-- file --> for a working example.
+See [`examples/article.md`](examples/article.md) for a working example.

 ### Navigating